waqar-ahmed51/waqar-ahmed51/README.md

 ### <div align="center">I'm Waqar Ahmed, a Software Engineer 👨‍💻 coding since 2014 🚀</div>

 *<div align="center">Experienced software engineer skilled in both front-end and back-end development, with expertise in modern tools and technologies.
 Proven track record of successful project collaboration with clients for rapid and robust outcomes.
 Four years of teaching software engineering courses, showcasing strong leadership, analytical, and communication skills.
 Adaptable to multicultural environments, excelling both independently and as a collaborative team member.
-Committed to bringing creative projects to life and delivering world-class software solutions. </div>*
+Committed to bringing creative projects to life and software solutions. </div>*

 <br/>